yosieph/Project1/README.md

-# Project1
+# Project 1
-This for Mudule 7 Project
+This is for our Module 7 Project